iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 \end{bmatrix}
 \end{equation} $$

-So multiplying a matrix with a column vector returns a vector which is a linear combination of its column vectors $($as shown above$)$.
+So multiplying a matrix with a column vector returns a vector which is a linear combination of its column vectors ( as shown above ).

 * $$C(A) = $$ It denotes the column space of the matrix $$A$$.
 Column space is the span of all the column vectors of Matrix $$A$$.